marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/IBM-gym.md

 ## Set Up
 1. Make Sure you are connected to the Technet VPN, in initial setup it may require you to reset your password.

-2. Launch Termius or your preferred Terminal
+2. Launch your preferred Terminal
 > ###Termius
-    1. on the left tab click on hosts
+    1. On the left tab click on hosts
-    2. click on + New Host
+    2. Click on + New Host
     3. Add the IP address that was given in the provisioning email
     4. Add password that was giving in the email
     5. Change port to 32222

-> Standard Terminal run command
+> ###Standard Terminal run command
 ```
 ssh admin@{Server IP address} -p 32222
 ```